 The things you do stimulate all the senses in your body; your work brings pleasure to your customers and satisfaction to your staff.
 You are the person responsible for this business, this place where people come to nourish themselves and be part of your family for a shift.
-You set the tone for the staff, who work together as brothers and sisters, forgetting the occasional dispute and keeping close the success they achieve every night after service when you, the chef, gather them all, have a cold one or a glass of wine, share some food, and thank them for their attention to the night's work.
-By the time we all say good night, it is late, and tomorrow will be here soon.
-The ability to do this type of work day in and day out is testament to your capabilities and talents, which may take you elsewhere some day.
+You set the tone for the staff, who work together as brothers and sisters, forgetting the occasional dispute and keeping in mind the sense of success they feel every night after service, when you, the chef, gather them all, have a cold one or a glass of wine, share some food, and thank them for their attention to the night's work.
+By the time you all say good night, it is late, and tomorrow will be here soon.
+The ability to do this type of work day in and day out is a testament to your capabilities and talents, which may take you elsewhere some day.